 She braced herself and met his gaze.
 “Your Majesty?”

-“I am certain that the Holy Father did not intend to barter bars of gold over his pheasant.”
+“I am certain the Holy Father did not intend to barter bars of gold over his pheasant.”

 “I am certain, Your Majesty, that the Holy Father did not realize the straits of his flocks.
-He did not realize our need, our desire to help the faithful who would offer up their thanks eternal to Jair and all the Thousand Gods, if only they had a roof to shelter them and food on their tables and wine to drink.”
+He did not realize our need, our desire to help the faithful who would offer up their thanks eternal to Jair and all the Thousand Gods, if only they had a roof above them and food on their tables and wine to drink.”

 Hal’s fury was clear; his jaw turned to stone.
-Rani knew that she had overstepped her bounds.
+Rani knew she had overstepped her bounds.
 She would have to argue with him later.
 She would explain so that Hal understood, so that he knew that she was right to begin the bargaining now.
 She turned back to Dartulamino, to the man who clearly would decide the church’s role in the rebuilding of Morenia.
 “Surely, Your Grace, you have heard about the firelung in the camps.
 Two hundred children stricken, and more falling ill every day.
 Their parents are succumbing as well, good Morenians all, who need our help, our support.
 The Touched have been harmed the greatest of all, for it was they who maneuvered Davin’s machinery into place, they who made the sacrifice that ultimately saved what is left of Moren.
 The Touched, of course, have the fewest resources to fall back on in times of trouble, the least food and shelter.
 We must help them if they are to survive.”

 Dartulamino hastened to assist the elderly cleric, settling a familiar hand under the Holy Father’s elbow.
 The younger priest smothered a flash of annoyance as he said to his king, “Excuse us for a moment, Defender.
 The Holy Father inquires about the location of your nearest garderobe.”